Takashiidobe/notes/src/business/interviewee-questions.md

 ### Why:
 A question like this gives you insight into a problem as well as why, in the mind of the interviewer, it is critically important to address.
 Then, the follow-up question lets you know if the company is proactive about addressing problems or if their efforts are stuck at “awareness” and stop short of “action.”

-## What has been the top accomplishments of the organization over the past year?
+## What Has Been the top Accomplishments of the Organization over the past Year?

 ### Who to Ask:
 Executive / Boss’ Boss